Kosmos 21: Design

 identical to the 3MV-1 and 3MV-4 versions, with the designations 3MV-1A and 3MV-4A.

 These "Object-Probes" (ob'yekt-zond) were designed to verify key technological systems during simpler missions into deep space and back to Earth.
-A government decree on 21 March 1963 had approved two to three such "object-probe" missions, one of which (a 3MV-1A) was designed to depart from Earth's ecliptic (the orbital plane of Earth around the Sun) out to 12–16 million kilometers from Earth and then return to Earth after about six months when its orbit intersected with that of Earth again, aided by two mid-course corrections using its S5.45 main engine.
+A government decree on 21 March 1963 had approved two to three such "object-probe" missions, one of which (a 3MV-1A) was designed to depart from Earth's ecliptic (the orbital plane of Earth around the Sun) out to 12–16 million kilometres from Earth and then return to Earth after about six months when its orbit intersected with that of Earth again, aided by two mid-course corrections using its S5.45 main engine.
 The latter, capable of two firings, was a lighter version of that used on the 2MV model with higher specific impulse and longer burn time.

-Mission
+Failure

 During this mission, the third and fourth stages separated abnormally, and after reaching Earth orbit, ground control lost telemetry (at 06:45:44 GMT) from the Blok L upper stage designed to send the vehicle past the Moon.
 As a result, the spacecraft remained stranded in Earth orbit.
 The main engine turbopump of stage probably exploded upon ignition destroying the spacecraft.
 On 11 November 1963, it had a perigee of 182 km and an apogee of 216 km, with an inclination of 64.8°, and an orbital period of 88.5 minutes.
 The spacecraft was decay on 14 November 1963.
 With this mission, the Soviets began the practice of giving Kosmos designations to obscure the failure of lunar and planetary probes that remained stranded in Earth orbit.
 If the spacecraft had successfully departed from Earth orbit, it would probably have been called Zond 1.

+Scientific Instruments

+The spacecraft bus included a variety of scientific instruments: